 In your analysis of what systems are being used most effectively, you may come to see that some software is being used by one department and not by others.
 This only encourages departments to work in silos and robs your business of more opportunities to collaborate and share resources and functionality.
 Try to work out which parts of the system can be centralised and shared across all departments, and which parts can’t.

 Ask yourself what each department is trying to measure, where the information comes from and if there are ways you can present the same information differently for alternative audiences.
 Also, consider investing in a platform, like Asana that is designed to facilitate cross-collaboration between different departments, so it’s immediately clear which resources and information sources can be used by everyone.
-Some content management platforms come with integrated apps for business intelligence tools like Microsoft Power BI, which enable you to analyse data from different systems, and securely present information in a range of ways across digital signage screens on every department floor.
+Some content management platforms come with integrated apps for business intelligence tools like Microsoft Power BI, which enable you to analyse data from different systems, and securely present information in a range of ways across Digital Signage screens on every department floor.

 9. Think sustainability